 Not living in the property as their principle home: This is including when the tenant moves in with a partner but also keeps the property once they are no longer living there.
 They may leave it empty or let someone else live there.

-Obtaining housing by deception: This is where a person has been awarded a Swan home by giving false information, for example telling the council they are homeless or lying about their situation in the applications.
+Obtaining housing by deception: This is where a person has been awarded a Swan home by giving false information, for example telling the council they are homeless or lying about their situation in their application.

 Wrongly claimed succession: This is where a tenant dies and someone who is not entitled to, tries to take over or succeed their tenancy.